RadekBucki/OpinionCollectorArchitecture/backend/BackendLogic.md

             + removeCategory(String categoryName)
         }

-        note left of ProductFacadeInterface
+        note top of ProductFacadeInterface
+            Currently logged in user passed by consutructor.
+Null if current sessionis for guest.
-            Verify that user
-            passed by constructor
-            is admin and can perform
-            add, edit and remove operations.
+            Verify that user passed by constructor is admin and can perform add, edit and remove operations.
         endnote
     }
 }